Near-critical Ornstein--Zernike theory for the planar random-cluster model: Introduction

 Theorem \ref{thm:main} is a consequence of a more detailed description of the cluster of~$0$ when conditioned to be connected to a half-plane at a distance~$n$ in the direction~$\vec w$, dual to~$\vec v$; see Theorem~\ref{thm:killed_renewal_structure} below.
 We would like to emphasise that Theorem~\ref{thm:killed_renewal_structure} also has other consequences, such as: \begin{itemize} \item Corollary~\ref{cor:pure_exp} which states that the probability for $0$ to be connected to the half-space~$\{\langle x,\vec w\rangle \geq n\}$ is uniformly comparable to $\pi_1( \xi_p(\vec w))$ times a pure exponential of $n/\xi_p(\vec w)$. \item Theorem~\ref{thm: strict convexity} which states that the inverse correlation length~$\xi_p$ is strictly convex in terms of the direction, as is its convex dual, known as the \emph{Wulff shape}. \item Theorem~\ref{thm: invariance principle} which establishes an invariance principle for the cluster of~$0$ when conditioned to be connected to~$\lfloor n \vec v\rfloor$ or to a half-plane. \end{itemize} Contrary to previous approaches, Theorem~\ref{thm:killed_renewal_structure} provides all these consequences simultaneously.

+\begin{Rem} In the special case $q=2$ of the FK-Ising model, it is interesting to confront~\eqref{eq:main} with the exact solution of the Ising model.
+It was pointed out to us by Gordon Slade, whom we thank for this observation, that a uniform version of~\cite[Theorem 2.7.2]{Palmer_book} indeed reveals the crossover between the Ornstein--Zernike term and the critical term $\pi^1(\xi_p(\vec v))$, which in the cited reference corresponds to the square of the critical magnetisation.
+Both versions of the near-critical OZ formula are thus compatible. \end{Rem}

 \begin{Rem} We conclude this introduction by discussing the requirement that $q \in [1,4)$.
 When $q > 4$, it has been shown in~\cite{DCgagnebinHarelManolescuDiscontinuity} that the correlation length is uniformly bounded in the whole subcritical regime and that the phase transition is of first order.
 Thus, a OZ result valid uniformly for $p<p_c$ would also hold for the free measure at $p_c$.
 At the critical point, interfaces between the free and wired phases are expected to have random-walk behaviour, while primal clusters under the free measure, when conditioned to hit a far-away half-space, resemble the space between two random walks conditioned not to intersect --- the upcoming paper~\cite{dober2025discontinuoustransition2dpotts} aims to prove this.
-This behaviour is inconsistent with the OZ behaviour of Theorem~\ref{thm:main}; see also~\cite[Corollary 1.8]{DAl2024} for a more detailed discussion of the asymptotics of the two-point function in this case.
+This behaviour is inconsistent with the OZ behaviour of Theorem~\ref{thm:main}: indeed by analogy with~\cite[Corollary 1.8]{DAl2024}, it is expected that in that setting, the two-point function in the free measure at the critical parameter behaves as $ \phi^0_{p_c}[0 \lra \lfloor nx \rfloor] \asymp n^{-2}\exp(-\tfrac{n}{\xi_p(\vec x)} ). $ This is thus incompatible with a uniform OZ-type behaviour in the subcritical regime.

 For $q=4$, the correlation length does diverge as $p \nearrow p_c$, as for $q <4$.
 However, contrary to the case $q < 4$, we expect that the ratio between the typical width of a long cluster and the correlation length diverges as $p \nearrow p_c$, possibly logarithmically.
 The core difference between the cases $q <4$ and $q = 4$ is that for $q < 4$ the RSW theory crossing estimate holds up to the boundary, with adverse boundary conditions.
 This is ultimately reflected in Lemma~\ref{lem:L(p)expdecay}, which we do not believe holds for $q = 4$; see Section~\ref{sec:background} for details.